magoyette/openapi-yaml-mode/README.md

 An Emacs major mode for [OpenAPI](https://github.com/OAI/OpenAPI-Specification) YAML files.
 OpenAPI YAML mode supports OpenAPI 2 and 3.
 OpenAPI 2 files are identical to the [Swagger](https://swagger.io/) 2 files.

+This project is archived and will no longer be maintained.
+OpenAPI YAML mode has some unfixed issues, so it might not be very stable.

 OpenAPI YAML mode is based on [yaml-mode](https://github.com/yoshiki/yaml-mode), but uses a different strategy for syntax highlight that takes into consideration the OpenAPI specification.

-OpenAPI YAML mode is under initial development and is not yet stable.
+It depends on many regexes to do some custom syntax highlight based on the contents of a typical OpenAPI file, but that approach is quite limited.

 ## Features